 6. Gibside, Gateshead

 Located in the Derwent Valley, Gibside consists of stunning parkland and wooded areas within a National Trust-owned estate.
 They boast over 15 miles of footpaths which are fun to explore yourself and get lost in.
-If you would prefer a more planned run, they do provide online mapped trails for you to follow, or you can join in with Great Run Local to experience it all with other runners.
-Go the Great Run Local website for more information on the route and how to enter.
+If you would prefer a more planned run, they do provide online mapped trails for you to follow.